Connect with us

 Storm is half African, half Black American

 Storm of X-Men is probably the first Black woman superhero I embraced.
 In fact, I know she is.
 I would watch the X-Men cartoons in the 90s and marvel (pun intended) at her presence and pristine cadence.
 Such a queen she is!
-I would try to write her speeches down after every episode because she was always dropping some knowledge.
+I would try to write her speeches down after every episode because she always dropped some knowledge.
 When I got older, the thought of her coming to a big screen excited me.
 Halle Berry was cast and while I wasn’t hating the decision, I remember not being that thrilled at the choice either.
-This isn’t a diss to Ms. Berry because she was kickass in John Wick and I hope she plays more action roles, but I just didn’t see her as Storm.
-One of the main issues I had was the way I see Storm in my head.
-I see Storm as a tall, dark skin woman with striking features and an unforgettable tone to her voice.
+This isn’t a diss to Ms. Berry because she was kickass in John Wick and I hope she plays more action roles, but I never believed her as Storm.
+One of the main issues I had was the way I saw Storm in my head.
+I see Storm as a tall, dark-skinned woman with striking features and an unforgettable tone to her voice.
 Halle Berry didn’t give me that and I am not sure many could but there’s still hope.
 Anybody can work on their inflection and voice for a role, right?
 So that is something that can be worked on, too.

 However, it seems to me, that casting directors and showrunners are ignoring the fact that Storm is a dark skin woman.
 She is African and she is dark!
-It’s no coincide that lighter and ambiguous looking Black women and women of color are able to land roles over their darker peers but this intentional erasure of Storm’s aesthetic is disrespectful.
-Even some comic book artists seem to forget that Storm is Black and want her to look mixed race for some reason.
-Just an FYI, Storm’s mother is African and her father is Black American.
+Ligh skin and ambiguous-looking Black women and women of color can land roles over their darker peers but this intentional erasure of Storm’s aesthetic is disrespectful.
+Even some comic book artists seem to forget that Storm is Black and want her to look mixed-race for some reason.
+Just FYI, Storm’s mother and her father are African American.
 Storm doesn’t need to look light skin or look like an exotical to be appealing.
 Colorism ( and racism) hurts entertainment especially comics because of whiteness.

-If Hollywood can’t give me a dark skin Storm, I don’t want her.
+If Hollywood can’t give me a dark-skinned Storm, I don’t want her.

 Leave a Reply